NatoBoram/gigachad.ts/README.md

 ## Publishing

-This template offers a GitHub Workflow to help you automatically bump the version number, tag it, push it, and publish it to both NPM and the GitHub Package Registry on the click of a button.
+This template offers a GitHub Workflow to help you automatically bump the version number, tag it, push it, and publish it to both NPM, the GitHub Package Registry and in GitHub Releases on the click of a button.

-To make the `git push` work when signed commits are enforced (because you are a gigachad), you'll need to provide a SSH key.
+To make the `git push` work, you'll need to use a [Deploy Key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#deploy-keys).

 1. Genereate a SSH key with <https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key>